- Before you Arrive

 - to record a person's NI contributions and credited contributions

-- because it is needed when claiming social security benefits
+- because it is needed for claiming social security benefits

 You should apply for a NI number if you do not already have one and